 5 Simple Tricks to Sharpen Thinking and Memory Skills

 Using these memory-enhancing techniques can help improve your ability to learn new information and retain it over time.

 One of the golden rules of learning and memory is repeat, repeat, repeat.
-The brain also responds to novelty so repeating something in a different way or at a different time will make the most of the novelty effect and allow you to build stronger memories.
-Examples of using repletion include:
+The brain also responds to novelty, so repeating something in a different way or at a different time will make the most of the novelty effect and allow you to build stronger memories.
+Examples of using repetition include: